Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 The code above introduces a few new concepts you may be unfamiliar with:

+01. `console1.Position = (3, 2);`

+    `container` is the root object, which doesn't draw anything because it's a `ScreenObject`, however, it contains a single child: `console1`, added by the last line of the code: `container.Children.Add(console1)`. `console1` draws something on the screen because it's a console.
+Children are positioned relative to their parent.
+In this case, `console1` is positioned at _(x3,y2)_ of its parent, `container` which is at _(x0,y0)_.
+The final drawing position of `console1` is calculated using the formula `self.Position + parent.Position`.
+Because `container` is the root object and is positioned at _(x0,y0)_, which is the top-left of the game window, so `console` is drawn at _(x3, y2)_ on the window.
+If `container` was moved to _(x1, y1)_, `console` would be drawn at _(x4, y3)_.

+    The way positions are calculated differently between objects that have a surfaces versus those that are containers.
+This is explained later.

+    > [!TIP]
+    > The position is a `Point` type.
+Instead of using `new Point(3, 2)`, the `Point` type supports interpreting `(3, 2)` as a `Point`.
+You can use that syntax anywhere you need a `Point`.

-01. `console1.DefaultBackground` and `console1.Clear`
+01. `console1.Surface.DefaultBackground` and `console1.Clear`

-    Each console and surface in SadConsole has a `DefaultBackground` and `DefaultForeground` property.
+    Each console (which is made up of a surface) has a `DefaultBackground` and `DefaultForeground` property.
 The background property is the most important of the two.
 This controls the "fill" color used on each cell.
 SadConsole has some optimization built into it based on this property.
 You'll always want to set the `DefaultBackground` property to match your most used background color of a console.
+Any cell whose background matches the `DefaultBackground`, is optimized by skipping its own background drawing.

     The `console1.Clear` method is called to reset every cell to the new default background color.
 In our case, this makes sure every cell is colored with a **Cyan** background.

+01. `console1.Cursor.MouseClickReposition = true`

+    This allows the mouse input to move the cursor for you.
+When you click on the console, the cursor will reposition itself to wherever the mouse was clicked.

 01. `console1.IsFocused = true`

     Previously when you were using the starting console, it was automatically focused, so you didn't have to worry about that.
-Only the focused console receives keyboard input.
+Only the focused object receives keyboard input.
 If the `container` was focused, `console1` still wouldn't receive keyboard input, even though it's a child object.
 This is a common mistake developers make with SadConsole, they forget to **Focus** the console or object to receive keyboard input.

-01. `console1.Cursor.MouseClickReposition = true`

-    This allows the mouse input to move the cursor for you.
-When you click on the console, the cursor will reposition itself to wherever the mouse is.

-01. `console1.Position = new Point(3, 2);`

-    `container` is the root object, which doesn't draw anything because it's a `ScreenObject`, however, it contains a single child: `console1`.
-This object will draw something on the screen because it's a console.
-Children are positioned relative to their parent.
-In this case, `console1` is positioned at _(x3,y2)_ of its parent, `container` which is at _(x0,y0)_.
-The final drawing position of `console1` is calculated using the formula `self.Position + parent.Position`.
-Because `container` is the root object, _(x0,y0)_ represents the top-left of the game window and `console` is drawn at _(x3, y2)_ on the window.
-If `container` was moved to _(x1, y1)_, `console` would be drawn at _(x4, y3)_.

 When you run the code, you'll see a screen similar to the following, try typing with the keyboard and clicking the mouse: